 Emily Sumner has over 20 years of riding experience and 10 years of teaching experience.
-She currently works for a small animal veterinary practice part time during the day.
-Emily is an Equine Management graduate from Cazenovia College, and also participated on the intercollegiate dressage team.
+Emily was formerly employed at a small animal veterinary practice.
+She is an Equine Management graduate from Cazenovia College, and also participated on the intercollegiate dressage team.
 In college, she was a national competitor and won many awards at the College's highest levels.
 She currently is the farm's instructor and summer camp director.
 Her main focus for her students is working towards a balanced seat to improve one's riding for any discipline.
 Emily provides excellent systematic instruction to all levels of riders on the lunge line, flat or over fences.
 Her positive instruction always emphasizes horse care and kind soft riding methods.
 Emily enjoys brining students to shows, trail riding, eventing, jumping, and dressage.

 Ashley Cauvel has been riding as long as she can remember, growing up having horses in her backyard.
 Ashley is currently involved in Groton Pony Club and is working towards her HB rating.
 Her passions are jumping and eventing.
 She worked with Emily for 2 years as a teaching assistant, in lessons and summer camps.
 Ashley works well with children and always keeps her lessons fun.

 Laura Santer is a college student at SNHU.
 Laura participated in Pony Club as a junior, and she was a former working student for Olympic rider Stephen Bradly.
 Laura also was active in the Hillsborough 4-H and traveled to KY for hippology nationals.
 Last year she was the overall reserve champion at the D4K dressage show in Saugerties, NY.
 She enjoys dressage, eventing, and competitive trail riding.
 She enjoys training and working with green horses.
 Laura offers a kind fun approach to lessons for riders of all ages and levels, and places a strong emphasis horsemanship.